When God Gives You Peace So You Build Different — Modern Paraphrase | nocap.bible

 Build Season 🏰

-Here's the thing about peace — most people just coast through it.
-Asa didn't.
+Here's the thing about peace — most people just coast through it. didn't.
 He recognized that the peace wasn't random.
 It came from God.
 And he used it strategically.

 "Let us build these cities and surround them with walls and towers, gates and bars.
 The land is still ours because we have sought the Lord our God.
 We have sought him, and he has given us peace on every side."

 So they built.
 And they prospered.
-Asa assembled an army of 300,000 soldiers from Judah armed with large shields and spears, plus 280,000 from Benjamin carrying shields and bows.
+Asa assembled an army of 300,000 soldiers from armed with large shields and spears, plus 280,000 from carrying shields and bows.
 Nearly 600,000 mighty warriors total.
 That's a serious squad.

 The W here is that Asa connected the dots most leaders miss: peace isn't the absence of work — it's the window for it.
 He didn't waste the quiet years.
 He fortified, he built, he prepared.
 Based. 💯